 I am a father, educator, policy analyst, filmmaker, aspiring Olympic gold medalist in cross-country skiing and human canvas (see picture).
 I am tickled blue from head to toe about achieving the right to a healthy environment because I believe environmental rights are human rights.
 To achieve a just world we need to ensure that all communities have clean water and a stable climate.
 It is an honour to work with amazing people from coast to coast to coast, and I am confident that together we can seize this opportunity to achieve a better future for all.

 Isabelle Czerveniak, Organizer (Western), Environmental Rights

 Born and raised here on the Canadian west coast and fortunate enough to have experienced extensive world travel, I am certain I live in the most beautiful place on Earth.
 You can find me skinning up the mountains in the winter, enjoying festivals in the summer and biking around the city on the in-between days.
 Connecting with our natural environment is crucial for us all to be able to live active, healthy and mindful lives.
 My passion lies in engaging community in fun and innovative ways and I am extremely motivated to be a part of driving our communities towards an environmental bill of rights.
 As Canadians, we have proven that we can rise to the occasion when it really matters and I’m excited to see what is possible when we unite and stand for our right to a clean environment.

-If you want to join the Blue Dot team, all employment opportunities within the David Suzuki Foundation are posted here.
+If are interested in joining the David Suzuki foundation, all employment opportunities within are posted here.